 Chief Financial Officer

-Esben Pedersen has been with Pattern Energy since 2013, first as Chief Investment Officer and now as Chief Financial Officer.
+Esben Pedersen has been with Pattern Energy since its founding.
+Esben has held the position of Chief Investment Officer and now Chief Financial Officer.
 He is responsible for executing capital strategy, corporate development, financial reporting, administration, and treasury activities.

 Esben has conducted investment oversight and management across the energy sector for more than 20 years.
 He received his bachelor’s degree in Business from Stetson University and holds a master’s degree in International Economics from Johns Hopkins University.
 He is also a certified Chartered Financial Analyst and is based in San Francisco.